tylermorganwall/spacefillr/README.md

 spacefillr is a package for generating random and quasi-random space-filling sequences.
-Supports the following sequences: ‘Halton’, ‘Sobol’, ‘Owen’-scrambled ‘Sobol’, progressive jittered, progressive multi-jittered (‘PMJ’), ‘PMJ’ with blue noise, ‘PMJ02’, and ‘PMJ02’ with blue noise.
+Supports the following sequences: ‘Halton’, ‘Sobol’, ‘Owen’-scrambled ‘Sobol’, ‘Owen’-scrambled ‘Sobol’ with errors distributed as blue noise, progressive jittered, progressive multi-jittered (‘PMJ’), ‘PMJ’ with blue noise, ‘PMJ02’, and ‘PMJ02’ with blue noise.
 Includes a ‘C++’ ‘API’.
-Methods derived from “Constructing Sobol sequences with better two-dimensional projections” (2012) S. Joe and F. Y. Kuo, and “Progressive Multi‐Jittered Sample Sequences” (2018) Christensen, P., Kensler, A. and Kilpatrick, C.
+Methods derived from “Constructing Sobol sequences with better two-dimensional projections” (2012) S. Joe and F. Y. Kuo, and “Progressive Multi‐Jittered Sample Sequences” (2018) Christensen, P., Kensler, A. and Kilpatrick, C, and “A Low-Discrepancy Sampler that Distributes Monte Carlo Errors as a Blue Noise in Screen Space” (2019) E. Heitz, B. Laurent, O. Victor, C. David and I.
+Jean-Claude.

 ## Installation